daniel-robotics4/WRO-SuperNova/README.md

 ![Ultrasonic_Sensor](https://github.com/user-attachments/assets/ff7ceb5b-2965-475b-acc6-ad80540a37db)

 It is a sensor that uses ultrasonic sounds to detect the bounce time of sound from one side to the other.
-Using the Arduino Mega 2560 we can determine the distance based on the time it takes for the wave to return, performing the function of determining when there is a wall nearby, and thus making the corresponding turn.
+Using the ESP32 devkit v1 we can determine the distance based on the time it takes for the wave to return, performing the function of determining when there is a wall nearby, and thus making the corresponding turn.
 This sensor was chosen for its accuracy, low cost, and readily available documentation, outperforming other more expensive or less reliable distance-sensing options.

 **18650 Battery:**